anandkpai/nntp-indexer/README.md

 - `max_workers`: Number of parallel NNTP connections (5-20 recommended)
 - `chunk_size`: Articles per XOVER request (100,000 default)
 - `subject_like`, `not_subject`: Filter patterns for subject matching
+- `require_complete_sets`: Only include complete multi-part sets in NZBs
+- `group_by_collection`: Create separate NZB per poster/collection (reduces file count by ~95%)

+### NZB Grouping

+When `group_by_collection = true`, the system intelligently groups articles by:
+1. Poster (from_addr)
+2. Normalized collection name (removes file numbers, extensions, common patterns)

+This dramatically reduces the number of NZB files created (e.g., 107 NZBs instead of 3,315 for the same content), making them more manageable and organized by actual collections.

 ## Performance